ChukwumaKingsley/CSS-grids/README.md

-"# CSS Grids /n Using css to create page layouts."
+"# CSS Grids \n Using css to create page layouts."